andreaiacono/andreaiacono.github.io/tesi/thesis.md

 identified by the programmer, in accordance with the particular problem under examination.
-For example, if we seek a program that manages the movements of a robot arm that can stack some blocks in a specific order, the program\'s fitness measures the quality of a particular order in which the blocks have been arranged.
+For example, if we seek a program that manages the movements of a robot arm that can stack some blocks in a specific order, the program's fitness measures the quality of a particular order in which the blocks have been arranged.
 Note that the evolutionary process develops without external intervention from the programmer.
 After the objective has been formalized, a population is created randomly (not